 I propose a framework of competing motivations that suggests a weak incentive can diminish the appeal of a strong incentive.
 This occurs when their motivations interfere with one another, rather than simply adding up.
 Consequently, combining a strong and weak incentive scheme can be less effective than offering the strong incentive alone.
 I demonstrate this in two pre-registered experiments on MTurk CloudResearch (N = 2,517).
 In the first study, participants completed effort tasks incentivized with monetary rewards, charitable rewards, or both.
 Those motivated solely by monetary rewards completed 23% more tasks than participants offered the same monetary reward paired with a charitable incentive.
 In the second study, participants completed tasks incentivized with monetary rewards, a chance to win a gift card, or both.
 Participants offered both incentives did not perform better than those offered only monetary rewards; when accounting for heterogeneity in preferences for the gift card incentive, the combined incentive scheme resulted in significantly fewer tasks completed compared to those working only for monetary rewards.
 These findings support the competing motivations hypothesis and underscore the need to reconsider the conventional additive approach to incentive design.

-Reciprocal exchanges often occur against a backdrop of shared history: when deciding whether to return a favor, individuals draw on both how someone treated them and how that person treated others.
-Yet reciprocity research has largely examined direct and indirect reciprocity in isolation, and leading models—type-based, intentions-based, and reference-dependent preferences—make conflicting predictions when evaluating both interactions together.
-We fill this gap with a large-scale online experiment (N = 3,749), in which “Reciprocators” observed two one-shot allocations by a matched “Helper”—one affecting themselves and one affecting an anonymous third party—and then chose whether to help that same Helper.
-By controlling for payoffs and the Helper’s expectations of return, our design cleanly isolates the influence of direct versus indirect treatment.
-We find that although both interactions drive reciprocation, direct treatment carries roughly twice the weight of indirect treatment.
-These results demonstrate that no single existing model fully captures reciprocity in joint contexts, underscoring the need for an integrated framework.
+When interacting with someone, their prior behavior towards us and others comprise their reputation, affecting our willingness to reciprocate.
+Yet, most research on reciprocity has largely examined direct and indirect reciprocity in isolation.
+We address this gap with a large-scale online experiment in which Reciprocators observed two one-shot decisions by a matched Helper—one affecting themselves and one affecting an anonymous third party—and then chose whether to help that same Helper.
+By controlling for the distribution of monetary payoffs and the Helper’s expectation of reciprocation, our design cleanly isolates the influence of direct versus indirect reciprocity when both are present.
+We find that although both forms of interaction drive reciprocation, direct reciprocity carries roughly twice as much weight as indirect reciprocity.
+These results cannot be fully explained by any existing model of reciprocity, underscoring the need for an integrated framework to understand reciprocal behavior in broader contexts.

 I investigate the interplay between the inherent cost of a prosocial activity and the feelings of personal satisfaction (often termed "warm glow") that arise from engaging in such behaviours.
 Using a 2×2 experimental design, participants are divided into groups working either 'for themselves' or 'for charity', undergoing tasks that are either 'easy' or 'hard'.
 The study is designed to test the hypothesis that participants working for charity will experience greater warm glow when they work on more difficult tasks.